Why is it called Spudnik 2021?

-HPR flights at Spudnik 2020 will be 12,000 feet AGL.
-The base elevation is 7,800’ (yep, that’s seven thousand eight hundred feet above sea level at RSO….) so we STRONGLY recommend that you take a look at your parachute plan.
+We will not have waiver confirmation until the FAA issues our COA in April or May.
+We are requesting 30k’ agl with call-in windows to 50k’ agl.
+The base elevation is 7,600’ (yep, that’s seven thousand eight hundred feet above sea level at RSO….) so we STRONGLY recommend that you take a look at your parachute plan.
 Air density is about 30% lower here, and the rockets come in faster under parachutes sized for denser air.

-Motors must be a NAR or TRA certified, commercially manufactured rocket propulsion device as specified by the NAR Safety Code.
+Motors must be a NAR certified, commercially manufactured rocket propulsion device as specified by the NAR Safety Code.
 The field is open to O motors.
-However, Registrants intending to launch motors of N and O impulse must contact the event director through email@example.com more than 60 days ahead of time to discuss logistics.
+However, Registrants intending to launch motors of N and O impulse must contact the event director through firstname.lastname@example.org more than 45 days ahead of time to discuss logistics.

 There will be a variety of pad sizes, with rods and rails.
 These will range from low power pads with 1/8″ and 3/16″ rods, mid-power pads with 1/4″ and 3/8″ rods and 1010 rails, up to large high power pads with rods up to 1515 rail.
 If you need something special, please plan on bringing it and contact us well ahead of time so that we can do our best to accommodate.

 We will host a Sunday Night Launch for one hour beginning at 9:00pm.
 Low Power Only.

 Yes!
 Dry camping, no hookups.
 It may be close to freezing at night so plan accordingly.
 When registering, please pick the camping option so we know how many people will be camping.
 Please set up camp in designated areas.

 Can I drop-ship stuff to myself for the event?

 Absolutely.
 Big Valley HobbyTown is our drop-ship location.
 Send your stuff as follows: